R8bert/WhiteSHW/README.md

 ## Credits

-This project is a blend of three incredible icon themes, which served as the foundation for WhiteSHW:
+This project is a blend of four incredible icon themes, which served as the foundation for WhiteSHW:

 - **WhiteSur Icon Theme**: [https://github.com/vinceliuice/WhiteSur-icon-theme](#)
 - **Win10Sur Icon Theme**: [https://github.com/yeyushengfan258/Win10Sur-icon-theme](#)